What Is a Permalink in SEO?

 It’s pretty clear why - it offers lots of free templates to create quality sites, various helpful plugins, and intuitive navigation in the admin interface.

-So, if you choose this CMS, you need to know how to create a permalink in WordPress.
+So, if you choose this CMS, you need to know how to set up and edit your links in WordPress.
 The whole process is pretty straightforward.

 - Log in to your WordPress account.